-Having a larger service area does mean less competition in the outer boroughs however; one would expect the demand to be much lower as well.
-Additionally the larger area complicates service and maintenance.
+Having a larger service area does mean less competition in the outer boroughs; however, one would expect the demand to be much lower.
+Additionally, the larger area complicates service and maintenance.

-Calculating movements from the mined data is much more error prone than estimating the total number of bikes as noise has a greater impact on the data quality.
-However by applying the same noise reduction techniques on all data sets, a rough relative comparison of the bike sharing operators should be possible.
-The duration is recorded in discrete 5min intervals while distance is the great-circle distance between rental and return location.
+Calculating movements from the mined data is much more error-prone than estimating the total number of bikes as noise impacts the data quality.
+However, by applying the same noise reduction techniques on all data sets, a rough relative comparison of the bike-sharing operators should be possible.
+The duration is recorded in discrete 5min intervals, while distance is the great-circle distance between rental and return location.
 The speed is based on these distance and duration measures.

-While the trip profile in regard to distance and speed is rather similar for all operators, oBike as the new entrant shows a much lower number of movements per hour.
-The somewhat lower distances and higher variation in durations might be explained with some people trying out the service on shorter test distances.
+While the trip profile regarding distance and speed is somewhat similar for all operators, oBike, as the new entrant, shows a much lower number of movements per hour, which might be explained by some people trying out the service on shorter test distances.

-To get an estimate of estimate of network utilization the total number of movements in a day was divided by the average total number of each operator’s availiable bikes on that day.
-Here MVG Rad shines with their utilization reaching 200% on some days (an average 2 trips per bike) with a mean of 121%.
-The combination of significantly more bikes and lower usage in general shows in the utilization of oBike, reaching an mean utilization of just 4% with a max of 9%
+The total number of movements in a day was divided by the average total number of each operator’s available bikes on that day to get an estimate of network utilization.
+Here MVG Rad shines with their utilization reaching 200% on some days (an average two trips per bike) with a mean of 121%.
+The combination of significantly more bikes and lower usage in general shows in the utilization of oBike, reaching a mean utilization of just 4% with a max of 9%

-Looking at the movements over time shows a mostly similar behavior for all operators with a small morning peak, large evening peak and few rides during the night.
+Looking at the movements over time shows mostly similar behavior for all operators with a small morning peak, large evening peak, and few rides during the night.
 Open the chart in a new tab to see details.

-The initial estimations show that even with generous incentives for new customers (first 3 rides free; one full free day due to public transport strikes) and a significantly larger number of bikes it still has a long road ahead.
-As it is still early in the development the short observation time frame is not enough to estimate the impact of oBike on the Munich bike sharing market.
-However the for now very low utilization rates pose the question whether the city space is used efficiently.
+The initial estimations show that even with generous incentives for new customers (first three rides free; one full free day due to public transport strikes) and a significantly larger number of bikes, it still has a long road ahead.
+As it is still early in the development, the short observation time frame is not enough to estimate the impact of oBike on the Munich bike-sharing market.
+However, for now, low utilization rates pose the question of whether the city space is used efficiently.